tu-delft-library/il-master-thesis-guide/book/4a-read.md

 6. Create a glossary of terms (term, definition, link to resource), this allows you to manage your knowledge of frequently used terms, and might be helpful to include in your end-product.
 7. Are there certain things, such as terms, concepts or arguments, that you do not understand yet?
 Make a note of this so you can come back to it.

 Tip: The choice of your preferred notetaking app and style of notetaking is based on your personal preference.
 There are a lot of tools available for you to use.
-Have a look at this video on notetaking styles to help you reflect on what type of notetaking tool might work best for you: (link out https://www.youtube.com/watch?v=f3dDVtJ2sec )
+Have a look at the video <a href="https://www.youtube.com/watch?v=f3dDVtJ2sec" target=_blank>"Which Note App are You?"</a> from Tiago Forte to help you reflect on what type of notetaking tool might work best for you.

 **Expect to Read a Source Multiple Times:**